 - widening of entry and exit points; and

 - installation of ramps and removal of stairs to allow wheelchair access.

 How do we ensure that our staff are trained to support children and young people with SEND?

-The school SENCO, Mr Richard Borman, has a nationally recognised qualification.
+The school SENCO, DCEO of the EQUA MAT, Mr Richard Borman, has a nationally recognised qualification.
 Our SEND Manager, Mrs Michelle Draisey, is also highly qualified and attends regular updates on SEND provision and disseminates this to colleagues.